MohauMushi/Module_7_MOHMUS379_BCL2401_GroupA_MohauMushi_JSL07/README.md

-# [JSL07] Submission: Proud of your Progress
+# [JSL07]: Progress Certificate Generator

+## Project Overview: Certificate Generation Web Application

-Create a personalized certificate of achievement with the "Proud of Your Progress Certificate Generator".
-This web application requires users to input their name, a personalized message, and the course name to dynamically generate a certificate displayed in a modal.
+The project aims was to develop a web application that allows users to input their name, a personalized message, and the course name, and then dynamically generates a certificate to be displayed in a modal window.
+The application will also include validation which ensure that all required fields are completed before generating the certificate.
+Additionally, users have an option to download the certificate in PDF format.

-## Steps for Submission
-1. **Clone Starter Code:** Begin by cloning the Starter Code Repository from [GitHub](https://github.com/CodeSpace-Academy/Module_7_StudentNo_Classcode_Group_Name-Surname_JSL07).
-2. **Develop Your Solution:** Write your code to implement the project's functionality.
-3. **Commit Your Changes:** As you make progress, commit your changes with meaningful messages.
-4. **Push to GitHub:** Upload your local repository changes to GitHub.
-5. **Submit Your Work:** Share your GitHub Repository Link on the LMS under the [JSL07] Submission Project Tab.

 ## Project Features
 - **Input Fields:** For user's name, personalized message, and course name.